Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 Injuries to the urinary tract, bladder, or kidneys can also cause blood in the urine.

-• Causes: falls, accidents or foreign bodies.
+• Causes: Falls, accidents, or foreign objects.

 4. Tumors